glycerine/rpc25519/README.md

 QUIC is so much faster than even plain TCP, it should probably be your default choice.

-The only difficulty comes to IPv6 networks.
+The only difficulty comes from IPv6 networks with VPNs.
 They are not very friendly to QUIC.
 Typically they have minimal 1280 MTU, so we'll have a problem if any kind of VPN layer is in use.
 Tailscale/Wireguard